bparanj/crystal/electronics/experiments/queue/ac-dc-capacitor.md

-To demonstrate how a capacitor blocks DC current but allows AC to pass, you can set up a simple experiment in Tinkercad with a few basic components:
+To demonstrate how a capacitor blocks DC current but allows AC to pass, you can set up a simple experiment:

+PENDING

+Can this be done using Tinkercad

 ### Components: